 The Sad Reality of It All

-As I mentioned before, I have already paid $114,000 into the Social Security and Medicare systems.
+As I mentioned before, I’ve already paid $152,000 into the Social Security and Medicare systems.

-Assuming I retire at age 65, and can stay gainfully employed with continuing modest salary increases, I’m going to pay another $250,000 or so into Social Security and Medicare.
-It will be even more if Congress decides to hike those tax rates and/or raise the salary cap.
+Assuming I retire at age 65, and can stay gainfully employed with continuing modest salary increases, I’m going to pay another $200,000 or so into Social Security and Medicare — if not more, assuming Congress decides to hike those tax rates and/or raise the salary cap.

-The sad truth is if Congress allowed me to keep all that money under the condition that I put it in an ultra-safe low interest savings account — or even a shoebox under my bed — I would be much better off than simply giving it to them to grossly mismanage.
+The sad truth is if Congress allowed me to keep all that cash under the condition that I put it in an ultra-safe low interest savings account — or even a shoebox under my bed — I’d be much better off than simply giving it to them to grossly mismanage.

 Let’s Make A Deal

-I’d like to make the government an offer it can’t refuse.
-If Uncle Sam lets me opt out of Social Security from here on out, I’ll let him keep the $114,000 he’s taken from me so far.
+I’d like to make Uncle Sam an offer he can’t refuse: If he lets me opt out of Social Security from here on out, I’ll let him keep all of the Social Security taxes he’s taken from me so far.

-I’m confident I can do a much better job saving for my retirement than our politicians in Washington, D.C.
+After all, I’m confident I can do a much better job saving for my retirement than he can — even after spotting him $152,000.